jumpingjoy/watchnationpro/index.md

  <tbody>
  <tr>
    <td>Aesthetic Design</td>
    <td>The power of beauty is vividly illustrated by the success of companies like Apple.
-Competing on price and product features is no longer enough.</td>
+Competing on price and product features is no longer enough.includes color variants</td>
  </tr>
  <tr>
    <td>Emotional Appeal Design</td>